Memorable Manitobans: Frederick George “Fred” McGuinness (1921-2011)

-He served as a Director of the Medicine Hat Chamber of Commerce (two terms as President), Alberta Chamber of Commerce, International Peace Garden, Provincial Exhibition of Manitoba and Royal Manitoba Winter Fair, and helped to fundraise for the Keystone Centre and the Western Manitoba Centennial Auditorium.
+He served as a Director of the Medicine Hat Chamber of Commerce (two terms as President), Alberta Chamber of Commerce, International Peace Garden, Provincial Exhibition of Manitoba, Royal Manitoba Winter Fair, and Manitoba Centennial Corporation, and helped to fundraise for the Keystone Centre and the Western Manitoba Centennial Auditorium.
 He served on the Historic Sites Advisory Board of Manitoba (1982-?).

 For over fifty years, Fred McGuinness committed his unique talents of communication to the understanding, appreciation and celebration of life in rural western Canada.
 His recollections reflected a deep curiosity about life around him, his enviable ability to find the humour in every situation, and his unique ability to convey action, ideas, and nuance.
 When McGuinness received an honorary degree from Brandon University in 1997, one supporting writer characterized him as “the undisputed Dean of community newspaper editors and journalists.”
 He was, asserted another, “…a philosopher, a lecturer, a specialist in arboriculture (especially of the Christmas tree variety), a protector of grammatical English, an advisor generous with his time, and on top of it all, a mighty fine gentleman.”